solarsnake/coveralls-demo-ruby/README.md

 </details>

-# More
+# To Do

-- [ ] Section: Set up PR Comments - PRs vs pushes, and how to read results.
+- [ ] Add Section: Set up PR Comments - PRs vs pushes, and how to read results.
-- [ ] Section: Links to other, more complicated Travis CI scenarios (private repo, parallel builds, etc.)
+- [ ] Add Sections: More complicated Travis CI scenarios (private repo, parallel builds, etc.)